 - Category 2: accredited egg producer, producing 20 dozen or more eggs per week.

-If you are a Category 1 producer you will not need to hold an accreditation or pay for annual food safety audits.
+If you are a Category 1 producer, you will not need to hold an accreditation or pay for annual food safety audits.
 However, you will be required to formally notify and register your activity with Biosecurity Tasmania and comply with the relevant standard, including stamping eggs with a unique identification mark.

 If you are a Category 2 producer then you need full accreditation and must have in place an approved food safety program which is independently audited at least once every 12 months.
 Accredited producers must comply with the relevant standard and need to stamp eggs with a unique identifier.